• Skip to primary navigation

 (1) ORA-3113 during startup of Oracle database

-It can occur in all the stage of startup of Oracle database
+It can occur in all the stages of the startup of the Oracle database

 ORA-03113: end-of-file on communication channel